 I want to help you get better, quicker.
 I choose tools and modalities that have a solid track record in achieving positive results for you.
-These modalities may include: Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, Trauma-Informed and Culturally Sensitive Therapy while using a Systems approach — meaning, I see the whole picture.
+These modalities may include: Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, EMDR, Trauma-Informed and Culturally Sensitive Therapy while using a Systems approach — meaning, I see the whole picture.

 When I’m not seeing clients, presenting to groups, or playing tennis and hiking with my family, I attend relevant seminars and seek specialized consultation to bring the latest trends and findings into your treatment.